ventus-ag/docs/_docs/coretasks/Secrets.md

 `pod/newpod created`

 Now we have pod `newpod` with secret `mysecret` whitch is located at /etc/foo.
-We can see secret detils useing this commnads:
+We can see secret details using this commnads:

 `kubectl exec newpod -it -- /bin/sh`
 <br>`ls -l /etc/foo`